Autonomous-Finance/dca-agent/README.md

 - **Direct Pool Interaction**: Operates directly with the pool, bypassing routers.
 - **Ownership**: Initially owned by the deployment signer, ownership can be transferred.
 - **Currency Pair**: Manages a single currency pair.
-- **User Control**: Designed to be owned/controlled by a user possessing an Arweave wallet rather than by another automated agent.
+- **Composability**: Designed to be owned/controlled by a user possessing an Arweave wallet or by another automated agent.

 ## Operations